 The beauty of having four seasons in Connecticut also requires navigating the challenges presented with extreme winter weather, including freezing temperatures, high winds, or significant precipitation.
 This factsheet offers livestock farmers and producers recommendations to manage livestock and farm, and continue operating safely through the winter season.

-Expiration, Use-By and Sell-By dates: What Do They Really Mean?
+Expiration, Use-By and Sell-By Dates: What Do They Really Mean?

 The dates on food packaging can be confusing.
 Most dates tell you when the food tastes best, not when it is unsafe.
 In fact, there are about 50 different date labels in the United States (U.S.), and none are regulated.
 The tips in this fact sheet will help you know if your food is still safe to eat.